 The Sony Cyber-shot DSC-RX100 V and the Panasonic Lumix DMC-FZ330 (labelled Panasonic FZ300 in some countries) are two digital cameras that were revealed to the public, respectively, in October 2016 and July 2015.
 Both the RX100 V and the FZ330 are fixed lens compact cameras that are based on an one-inch (RX100 V) and a 1/2.3-inch (FZ330) sensor.
-The Sony has a resolution of 20 megapixel, whereas the Panasonic provides 12 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Sony has a resolution of 20 megapixels, whereas the Panasonic provides 12 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Sony RX100 V vs Panasonic FZ330

-An illustration of the physical size and weight of the Sony RX100 V and the Panasonic FZ330 is provided in the side-by-side display below.
+The physical size and weight of the Sony RX100 V and the Panasonic FZ330 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the RX100 V – represents 100 percent across all the size and weight measures).
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the RX100 V – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic FZ330 is considerably larger (105 percent) than the Sony RX100 V. Moreover, the FZ330 is substantially heavier (131 percent) than the RX100 V. It is noteworthy in this context that the FZ330 is splash and dust-proof, while the RX100 V does not feature any corresponding weather-sealing.

-The price is, of course, an important factor in any camera decision.
-The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+Any camera decision will obviously take relative prices into account.
+The manufacturer’s suggested retail prices give an idea on the placement of the camera in the maker’s lineup and the broader market.
 The FZ330 was launched at a markedly lower price (by 40 percent) than the RX100 V, which puts it into a different market segment.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
-Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Sensor comparison: Sony RX100 V vs Panasonic FZ330